 The All One Tech came in as a close second.
 This model was equally easy to remove.
 However, its length made it a touch harder to install by foot.
 The Vargo Ti Shepherd's Hook was another close contender.
 The slim profile made it easier to install in and around rocks.
 It was also easy to remove by hand with its hook design.

 Versatility determines overall stake performance and is based on scoring answers to a few basic questions.
 First, we consider how many guyline attachment points the stake presented.
 The more available options for attaching guylines increased the overall usability of a single stake.
 Second, we consider whether or not a stake requires a directional placement in the ground or if it can be placed in multiple directions.
 A directional placement requirement can be limiting, reducing its overall usability.
 Third, we consider the stakes' utility across varying sediment densities from loose sand to packed and dry dirt.
 Lastly, we consider whether or not it is still feasible to use a stake after it was bent or damaged through prior testing.

 Our top performers for versatility included the All One Tech and MSR Mini Groundhog stakes for their overall solid performance in holding power, non-directional placement capabilities as tri-beam designs, and their ability to be used over and over again with minimal bending or damage.
 They are also lightweight enough for backpacking trips yet also work fine for car camping.

-The Coleman 10-inch Steel and the Eurmax Galvanized received higher scores for their ability to hold in sand where most others failed.
+The Coleman 10-Inch Steel and Eurmax Galvanized received higher scores for their ability to hold in sand where most others failed.
 Only the Orange Screw also performed well on the beach, although this screw is mostly limited to the beach or quite soft or moist sediment.
 The FANBX F Tent Pegs, while not the most versatile overall, did have a noteworthy performance in their continued usability despite getting bent out of shape early on in testing.